dr-s-mcgraw/vscode-hediet-power-tools/README.md

     ![](./docs/demo-apply-rename.gif)

-    This feature is currently limited to renaming at most 2 identifiers at once.
-    Help me developing this extension by sponsoring me on github!
-    Once I reach 10 sponsors I will remove this restriction.

 ## Planned Commands (Not Implemented Yet)

 -   Extend all selections until a selected character is found (inspired by `yo1dog.multi-cursor-search`).